vburlbl/cleantalk-spam-protect/readme.txt

 == Screenshots ==

 1. The comment from spammer (sender blacklisted by IP/Email, comment text not relevant for the post) prohibited to place in the queue WordPress
-1. Antispam settings to filter spam bots
+1. Antispam settings to filter spam bots.
+Just enter Access key and app ready to stop spammers at the blog.
-1. Not spam, but also not relevant comment moved by plugin to manual approve queue.
+1. Not spam, not relevant to article comment has moved to approval.

 == Changelog ==

+= 2.4.13 2013-08-19 =
+  * Changed: Switched HTTP requests from file_get_contents() to CURL.
+Added file_get_contens() as backup connection to the servers.
+  * Changed: Removed feedback requests for comments moved to trash.
+  * Fixed: "Fail connect to servers..." error on hostings with disabled 'allow_url_fopen' PHP option.

 = 2.4.12 2013-08-12 =
   * Removed RPC::XML library from plugin.